MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-deploy-sample-module.md

 # Deploy a GPU enabled IoT module on Azure Stack Hub

-In this article, you will install GPU drivers for your Azure Stack virtual machines (VM) and begin developing modules to Linux devices running IoT Edge.
+In this article, you will install GPU drivers for your Azure Stack Hub virtual machines (VM) and begin developing modules to Linux devices running IoT Edge.
 IoT Edge allows you to remotely manage code on your devices so that you can send more of your workloads to the edge.